brglng/syncthing-openwrt/README.md

 # syncthing-openwrt
 Init script and usage for ARM based OpenWrt devices.

-This document is only applicable for devices with an ARM chip, and only tested with OpenWrt version BarrierBreaker 14.07.
+This document is only applicable for devices with an ARM chip, and is only tested on OpenWrt BarrierBreaker 14.07.

 Usage
 =====